-- 1. Treatment of your student, mentally or physically - 2.
-Ways to help your student improve - 3.
-Concerns about your student's behavior - 4.
-Concerns about your student's role on the team
+- 1. Treatment of your student, mentally or physically. - 2.
+Ways to help your student improve skills to become a better athlete. - 3.
+Concerns about your student's behavior at practice or during games. - 4.
+Concerns about your student's role on the team.